Copywriting Fundamentals: The Best Tips To Getting Started in 2023

 Taking it further with Cognitive Biases

-Cognitive biases are triggered responses our emotional brain has to different stimulus.
-Contrary to popular (and wishful) belief, we often have very limited control over our reactions and our decisions as we have a habit to decide on emotion, and later rationalize with logic.
+Cognitive biases are triggered responses our emotional brain has to different stimuli.
+Contrary to popular (and wishful) belief, we often have very limited control over our reactions and our decisions as we have a habit to decide on emotion, and later rationalizing with logic.
 Instead of just deciding with logic.